parseword/util-firewall/README.md

 # util-firewall
-Miscellaneous scripts for iptables/ipset firewalls
+Miscellaneous scripts for iptables/ipset firewalls on Linux, and ipfw firewalls on FreeBSD